domingosneto03/Switchit/docs/ProductVision.md

 ### Vision Statement

 To discourage the waste of resources, by promoting circular economy and creating communites for trading and sharing interests.
+This is what Switchit is for!
+Discover products of personal interest online and swap with a possessed item, in order to satisfy both parties and promote these aspects mentioned above.

 ### Main Features
  - Feature 1 - Allow users to easily post items in their profile that they no longer need and wish to trade